On the rate of convergence for an $\alpha$-stable central limit theorem under sublinear expectation: Introduction

+with $\delta_{z}u(t,x):=u(t,x+z)-u(t,x)-D_{x}u(t,x)z$.
+In contrast to the fully nonlinear PIDEs studied in the PDE literature, (\ref{1.1}) is driven by a family of $\alpha$-stable L\'evy measures rather than a single L\'evy measure.
+Moreover, since $F_{k_{\pm}}(dz)$ possesses a singularity at the origin, the integral term degenerates and \eqref{1.1} is a degenerate equation.

-It is worth noting that Bayraktar and Munk \cite{BM2016} established a generalized central limit theorem for $\alpha$-stable random variables under sublinear expectation, which provides an important step towards understanding $\alpha$-stability in the sublinear framework.
-For this, let $\{ \xi _{i}\}_{i=1}^{\infty}$ be a sequence of i.i.d $\mathbb{R}$-valued random variables on a sublinear expectation space $(\Omega,\mathcal{H},\mathbb{\tilde {E})}$.
-After proper normalization, Bayraktar and Munk proved that the sequence
+The corresponding generalized central limit theorem for $\alpha$-stable random variables under sublinear expectation was established by Bayraktar and Munk \cite{BM2016}.
+For this, let $( \xi_{i})_{i=1}^{\infty}$ be a sequence of i.i.d. $\mathbb{R}$-valued random variables on a sublinear expectation space $(\Omega,\mathcal{H},\mathbb{\tilde{E})}$.
+After proper normalization, Bayraktar and Munk proved that